Tr0f1k/UND1C1-Port/README.md

 3) Add volleys and headers
 4) Add offside rule
 5) Add cards that are used in the game

+## Updates

+### 22/11/2023

+1) Added GitHub Pages functionality
+2) Added "Rules" button that displays the rules of the game
+3) Added the Turn and Move tracker under the score

 # P.S.